 - Ribbon to place around the cake optional

-- Bake the cake as directed in 8 or 9” circular baking pans.
+- Bake the cake as directed on box in 8 or 9” circular baking pans.

 - Let the cakes cool completely.